Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 GPT_2_and_ChatGPT_the_Origins.ipynb
 🐬Explore and compare ChatGPT, GPT-4 and GPT-3 models Exploring_GPT_4_API.ipynb
+🐬Create a ChatGPT XAI function that explains ChatGPT and an XAI SHAP function
+XAI_by_ChatGPT_for_ChatGPT.ipynb

 **Chapter 8: Embedding**
 Domain_Specific_GPT_3_Functionality.ipynb
+🐬Create a ChatGPT XAI function that explains ChatGPT and an XAI SHAP function
+XAI_by_ChatGPT_for_ChatGPT.ipynb
 **Chapter 9 : Matching Tokenizers and Datasets**  <br> Tokenizers.ipynb<br>
 Training_OpenAI_GPT_2_CH09.ipynb<br>